Get Ready for a New School Year

 Number Two Warm Weather Dress:

-During warmer months (Labour Day until November Fall Break; after March Break through June), students have the option of wearing lighter clothing options.
+During warmer months (Labour Day until November Fall Break; after March Break through June), students have the option of wearing lighter clothing items.

 • Number Two Warm Weather Dress gives students the option of wearing Crescent polo golf shirts or white Oxford dress shirts (tie optional) and lighter-weight grey chino pants with a black leather belt, dress socks (any colour) and all-black polishable dress shoes.
 (Lower School students may wear black Blundstones.)